needle-mirror/com.unity.localization/Documentation~/QuickStartGuide.md

 First, you need to create an Asset Table.
 To do this, open the **Localization Tables Window** (menu: **Window > Asset Management > Localization Tables**).

 In the Asset Tables window, select the New **Table Collection tab**.
-Select which Locales you want to generate tables for, give the collection a name and click the Create Asset Table Collection e button  and choose a directory to generate the assets.
+Select which Locales you want to generate tables for, give the collection a name and click the Create Asset Table Collection button and choose a directory to generate the assets.

 ![Creating Texture2D Asset Tables.](images/TutorialTextureTableCreation.png)